-Oreo Truffles now in a new, special Valentine’s Day Edition :).
-Truffles in the shape of a heart, creamy inside, crunchy on the outside!
-Except being a really tasty treat, if you pack them nicely into a cellophane with a ribbon, it could be a great homemade gift.
+Special edition Oreo Truffle Valentine’s Day Hearts!
+Chocolate truffles in the shape of a heart – creamy on the inside, crunchy on the outside!
+Along with being really tasty treats, if you pack them nicely into a box with a ribbon, they could be a great homemade gift!

 If you remember my last few recipes, like Peanut Butter Chocolate Bars and Nutella Cheesecake, and now these truffles, maybe you have noticed that all are no-bake recipes.
 Maybe you are thinking that I’m getting a little lazy (well, there is some truth in that) but it is not the main reason for my choice.
 I’m a real Oreo Cookies addict (like many of you) and I totally love every dessert which is made of it.
 Similarly to the Reese’s Cheesecake, Oreo Cream Cheese Truffles have been seen numerous times, especially on Christmas cookie plates, but as for me, it’s never enough!